 How We Make Good Use Of The Kimchi Food Trend

 We love traditional ways of cooking with and eating kimchi.
-But we also like to mix it up to be more on-trend.
-These are some FDR kitchen favorites:
+But we also like to mix it up, too.
+Here are some of our favorites from our own kitchen and what we’re seeing around.

 • Kimchi Kobe Beef Hot Dogs

-• Kimchi + Jalapeno Pimento Cheese, Grilled Cheese
+• Grilled Kimchi + Jalapeno Pimento Cheese Sandwich (It’s a lot like a Grilled Cheese.)

 • Kimchi Pork Belly Tacos